NRI Income Tax & Compliance

 For Instance,

-• In case you don't receive any intimation during this period, it means no adjustments are carried out to your return.
-Also, no changes in tax liability or tax refund.
+• If you don't receive any intimation during this period, it means no adjustments were made to your return, and no changes to your tax liability or tax refund.
 Additionally, in such a case, the filed acknowledgment itself will be considered as Section 143(1) intimation.

-• At last, you must not ignore this notice.
+• At last, you must not ignore this Income Tax notice.
 You need to submit a response within the specified time duration in such a notice (if any action is required).

 You will need a password to check the intimation you receive u/s 143(1) as it will be password-protected.
 The ITR intimation password will be your PAN number in lowercase, followed by your birth date.
 Enter your birth date in DDMMYYYY format without any spaces.